Pipes of War

 ‘Actually, I’m alright on my own if you want to go,’ said HyJean.

-‘No, no. I need to stay and oversee his progress,’ said the captain quickly.
-‘You can take Will with you though.’
+‘No, no. I need to stay and oversee his progress,’ said the captain quickly, secretly keen to avoid the dirty walls and water of the underground.
+‘Suds, you can take Will with you though.’

-‘Oh bostin,’ said Flush.
+‘Oh bostin,’ said Flush sarcastically.
 ‘I’ll get my wellies then, shall I?’

 Underneath the streets of Filtham, Flush and Sergeant Suds made their way along the dark, dank tunnels of the secret underground reservoir.
-Their boots sloshed and squelched as they waded through the puddles of water that had dripped in through the cracks above.
+Their boots sloshed and squelched as they waded through the puddles of brown water that had dripped in through the cracks above.
 Rats scuttled by to check out the trespassers, eyeing them up for any valuables or cheesy comestibles.
-It was difficult to see much down there, but luckily Flush had brought a flashlight.
-He aimed it straight ahead and the light bounced off the curved walls and glistened on the dirty green water.
+It was difficult to see much down there, but luckily Flush had brought a flashlight – or a “flushlight” as he insisted on calling it.
+They had very few self-branded tools and he couldn’t resist the wordplay.
+He aimed it straight ahead and the light bounced off the curved walls and glistened on the dirty water, illuminating the endless damp corridor ahead.

 ‘Jeez, it smells like my Nan’s armpits down here,’ said Flush.